 - 85. However, there is considerable uncertainty about the size and further development potential of knowledge-services, and especially the digital economy in Serbia.
 An adequate effort to estimate the de facto size and potential of Serbia's now strongly emerging digital services industry has not yet, to our knowledge, been made.
-An existing best effort85 is based on registry data which is likely to very substantially underestimate the actual state of affairs.
+An existing best effort is based on registry data which is likely to very substantially underestimate the actual state of affairs.
 There are two issues.
 One is that formal, well known IT companies operating in Serbia have chosen to register their headquarters in other countries (often in the region) because of bureaucratic constraints in Serbia, above all to international payments.
 The other is simple informality--as many individuals that export their services charge for them on foreign accounts.
 Hence, while officially recorded exports of the creative industries in 2016 amounted to \$356 million, key informants report that actual exports just by the IT sector are likely to be possibly even manyfold larger.
 This view is arrived at simply by adding up the likely business size of known key companies that operate but do not export products from Serbia.
 Similarly, the analysis identifies that there are 110.574 jobs related to companies registered in these industries, but anecdotal evidence suggests actual informal employment must be much larger. - 86.
 The ever-growing use of internet and IT platforms contributes to entrepreneurship support, particularly in domain of globally-oriented smart/niche products and services.
-IT services are an example of the rapid development through (and support to) entrepreneurship, started with relatively less complex services such as outsourcing and websites design, with a strong turn towards more complex smart services such as mobile technologies, application development, software testing, the embedded industry etc. There is a positive influence also on entrepreneurial activity (and success) originating from ever growing intersectoral cooperation such as traditional manufacturing (like furniture, food), design services and IT platforms. - 87.
-A particular opportunity for "catching up" is opening up for Serbia with the 4th industrial revolution.
-The impact of the 4th industrial revolution is global, regardless of the development level of the country.
-However, countries that have a sufficiently skilled workforce in the industries able to provide services or produce non-material goods that can be distributed world-wide over the internet are positioned to transform faster and position better then others.
-The market for digital services and non-material goods is limitless.
-Almost 4 billion people are connected to the internet, the majority of them over their mobile devices being fully available at the network 24/7.
-Internet users are consumers in the a new data economy where mainstream transactions are being transformed.
-These transactions are substituting the trust emerging from knowledge of personal information, reputational, profiles, for the trust involved in the exchange of currency.
-These personal data are fundamental for new forms of the economy based on surveillance where service providers and network operators are aware of personal identity of each particular user.
-Identities and reputation in the online world are enabling new business models based on tracking and targeting but also providing much needed trust in digital environment.
+IT services are an example of the rapid development through (and support to) entrepreneurship, started with relatively less complex services such as outsourcing and websites design, with a strong turn towards more complex smart services such as mobile technologies, application development, software testing, the embedded industry etc. There is a positive influence also on entrepreneurial activity (and success) originating from ever growing intersectoral cooperation such as traditional manufacturing (like furniture, food), design services and IT platforms.

-85 "Republika Srbija: Procena ekonomskog uticaja kreativnih industrija, 2014-2016." by Hristina Mikić and Branko Radulović, PPT held at the Creative Industries meeting with the PM of Serbia, March 13, 2018.
+&lt;sup>82 "Republika Srbija: Procena ekonomskog uticaja kreativnih industrija, 2014-2016." by Hristina Mikić and Branko Radulović, PPT held at the Creative Industries meeting with the PM of Serbia, March 13, 2018.